Hepatitis viruses and cancer

 Reducing the risk

-To avoid infection with hepatitis viruses it is important to avoid sharing needles, razors, toothbrushes or anything else that could come into contact with someone’s blood.
-It’s also important to avoid having medical or dental treatments or getting tattoos or piercings in unhygienic environments.
-And it’s best to keep sexual contact safer, by using a barrier method shown to reduce spread, like a condom.
+To avoid infection with hepatitis viruses it is important to avoid anything that could have come into contact with someone's blood.
+This includes sharing needles, razors and toothbrushes.
+It’s also important to avoid having medical or dental treatments, or getting tattoos or piercings in place which is unhygienic.
+And it’s best to use protection, like a condom when having sex.

 There is no vaccine available to protect from HCV at the moment.